Esri/workflowmanager-viewer-js/README.md

 ## Instructions

-Deployment
+Deployment:

 1. Fork and then clone the repo.
 2. Install an HTTP server such IIS or Apache.
 3. Modify the deployed js/app/WorkflowManager/config/AppConfig.js file to configure the Workflow Manager service, AOI Map service, and ArcGIS Token service if these are secured